-HMOs are plans that control costs by having a limited list of home care providers.
+HMOs are plans that control costs by having a limited list of home care providers in their network.
 Most HMOs have coverage for home infusion therapy, although the type of coverage varies tremendously from one HMO to another.
-If you have received our supplies and this pamphlet then, Vital Care has been approved as a provider for your therapy by your HMO.
+If you have received our supplies and this pamphlet then, we have been approved as a provider for your therapy by your HMO.